 This advertising feature is brought to you by VisitScotland.

-How to be a #HameTownTourist in Scotland this summer
+Inspiration and ideas to continue to be a #HameTownTourist in Scotland

 - Megan Forsyth